duneroadrunner/SaferCPlusPlus/index.md

 ### Reference counting pointers

 If you're going to use pointers, then to ensure they won't be used to access invalid memory you basically have two options - detect any attempt to do so and throw an exception, or, alternatively, ensure that the pointer targets a validly allocated object.
 Registered pointers rely on the former, and so-called "reference counting" pointers can be used to achieve the latter.
 The most famous reference counting pointer is `std::shared_ptr<>`, which is notable for its thread-safe reference counting that can be handy when you're sharing an object among asynchronous threads, but is unnecessarily costly when you aren't.
 So we provide fast reference counting pointers that forego any thread safety mechanisms.
 In addition to being substantially faster (and smaller) than `std::shared_ptr<>`, they are a bit more safety oriented in that they they don't support construction from raw pointers.
 (Use `mse::make_refcounting<>()` instead.)
 "Const", "not null" and "fixed" (non-retargetable) flavors are also provided with proper conversions between them.
-For more information on how to use the safe smart pointers in this library for maximum memory safety, see [this article](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).

 ### TRefCountingPointer